At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 There is a very important distinction between a plant-based diet and a whole food plant-based diet.
 The health benefits already mentioned are linked to those who eat a whole food plant-based diet.

-A whole food plant-based diet is a diet based on foods such as potatoes, rice, lentils and beans with the addition of fruits and other vegetables but also avoids added oils and processed or refined foods.
+A whole food plant-based diet is a diet based on foods such as whole grains, lentils, beans, vegetables, fruits, nuts and seeds, but also avoids added oils and processed or refined foods.

 The foods you eat will generally be foods that you recognise as they grow in nature with little processing and contain few ingredients.
 The refining and processing of foods generally takes away much of the valuable nutrition naturally available in plant foods and usually involves adding other ingredients which are not associated with health.

-Alternatively if you follow a plant-based diet which does not consist of whole foods, this can be very unhealthy – for example if it consists of refined and processed foods and the addition of oils.
+Alternatively if you follow a plant-based diet which does not consist of whole foods, this can be very unhealthy – for example if it consists of refined and processed foods and the addition of salt, sugar or oils.

 Is a whole food plant-based diet expensive?